Faebbs/AutoLab_UMAP/README.md

                        [--joinon JOINON] [--updateLocalDatabase] [--csvfile] [--runtime]
                        [--n_neighbors N_NEIGHBORS] [--min_dist MIN_DIST] [--spread SPREAD] [-seed SEED]
 ```
+You might have to manually open the webpage.
+The address is shown in the shell.
+You also might have to reload the webpage a few times.

 Close program by pressing STRG + C in the shell

 ___Required arguments:___